yhs666/mc-docs.zh-cn/articles/active-directory/fundamentals/active-directory-whatis.md

 ---
 # <a name="what-is-azure-active-directory"></a>什么是 Azure Active Directory？

-Azure Active Directory (Azure AD) 是 Microsoft 推出的基于云的标识和访问管理服务，可帮助员工登录及访问以下位置的资源：
+Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity and access management service, which helps your employees sign in and access resources in Azure:

 ## <a name="who-uses-azure-ad"></a>谁在使用 Azure AD？